-(Supposed case 3833: Joint production, etc. toward greenhouse gas reduction in the case where a company intends to suspend its production equipment)
+(Supposed case 33: Joint production, etc. toward greenhouse gas reduction in the case where a company intends to suspend its production equipment)

--In order to reduce the greenhouse gas emissions generated in the manufacturing processes of Product A, Enterprises X and Y, which are manufacturers of Product A, individually considered switching their existing production equipment to new production equipment with new technology applied thereto for less greenhouse gas emissions.
+- In order to reduce the greenhouse gas emissions generated in the manufacturing processes of Product A, Enterprises X and Y, which are manufacturers of Product A, individually considered switching their existing production equipment to new production equipment with new technology applied thereto for less greenhouse gas emissions.
 For switching to the new production equipment, it is necessary for each of the enterprises to temporarily close its own production equipment.
-X has, at its own discretion, decided the time of temporary closure of its own production equipment and to outsource the manufacturing of Product A to Y for the period during which X cannot manufacture the product.
-In addition, after accepting the outsourced manufacturing from X, Y has, at its own discretion, decided the time of temporary closure of its own production equipment and to outsource the manufacturing of Product A to X for the period during which Y cannot manufacture the product.
+X has, at its own discretion, decided the time of temporary closure of its own production equipment and to outsource the product.
+In addition, after accepting the outsourced manufacturing from X, Y has, at its own discretion, decided the time of temporary closure of temporary closure of its own production manufacturing from X, Y has, at its own discretion, decided the time of temporary closure the manufacturing of Product A to X for the period during which Y cannot manufacture the product.